Mass spectrometry imaging and direct analysis

 Clara L. Feider, Natalia Elizondo and Livia S. Eberlin

-In this study, issues relating to sample complexity in direct analysis are overcome using an ultraFAIMS system.
-The ultraFAIMS chip acts like a tuneable filter, allowing selective transmission of subsets of ions or classes of molecules.
-This is achieved by separating gas phase ions at atmospheric pressure on the basis of differences in their mobilities in electric fields.
-This comes prior to mass spectrometric analysis, and is able to reduce chemical noise and to improve signal-to-noise ratios, (S/N), sensitivity, and dynamic range.
+In this study, issues relating to sample complexity in direct analysis are overcome using ultraFAIMS separation prior to mass spectrometric analysis.
+The system was able to reduce chemical noise and to improve signal-to-noise ratios, sensitivity, and dynamic range.

 ultraFAIMS was integrated with both DESI-MS (desorption electrospray ionization - mass spectrometry) and LMJ-SSP-MS (liquid-microjunction surface sampling probe - mass spectrometry) to image and characterize metabolites, glycerophospholipids, glycosphingolipids, and multiply-charged proteins in rat brain, human thyroid, and human ovarian cancer tissues (see example figures).